keajs/kea-docs/docs/intro/typescript.md

 ### When should you specify types?

-Normally you only need to specify each type once.
+With TypeGen, you should only need to specify each type once.
 This means at the boundaries: the `action` parameters and any `defaults`, including in `reducers` or `loaders`.
+Everything else, including various return types, should be detected automatically.

 ```tsx
 import { Blog } from './blog'